hfeky/GuideMe/README.md

 **Booking Transportation** will make use of transportation services like Uber and Careem to help a tourist manage his or her transportations.
 If a user uses this feature, he or she will be directed to the aforementioned apps with the details filled.

-**Survival Guide** that will include means for getting around in the said country (e.g. a list of colloquial phrases) and emergency hotline contacts, including but not limited to the following services: Ambulance, Police, and Fire Extinguishment Services.
+**Survival Guide** that will include means for getting around in the said country (e.g. a list of colloquial phrases) and emergency hotline numbers, including but not limited to the following services: Ambulance, Police, and Fire Extinguishment Services.

 **Rating System and Reviews** for places that a user intends to visit to give a user a background about the place through the eyes of other tourists who undertook the experience.
 This feature is expected to bolster the productivity of the app.

 **Nearby Events** connects users to activities happening in the near future that might interest them in the country they’re in.

-_DISCLAIMER: The key features are subject to edits._
+_DISCLAIMER: The key features are subject to changes._